Sveta Nedelja, Zagreb County: Administration

 Town government, health-service, post office are the part of infrastructure of Sveta Nedelja.

 Head of the Town government is a Mayor (current mayor is Dario Zurovec) with head town administration.

 Economy

 Rimac Automobili has its headquarters in the town.
 It is also the wealthiest municipality in Zagreb County and one of the wealthiest municipalities in the country and with most registered small enterprises in the country.

+In May 2020, the city of Sveta Nedelja, in cooperation with the Croatian cryptocurrency company Electrocoin, became one of the first cities in the world to enable cryptocurrency payments for municipal services.

-Monuments and Sightseeing
+Monuments and sightseeing

 There are several monuments and buildings for sightseers in the Town of Sveta Nedelja: